 Fellowships and Funding

+In 2018-19 in Archaeology we will be offering the Ian Colquhoun Masters bursary which is aimed at students whose area of interest includes the archaeology of Northern England, metalwork, and/or British and European Prehistory (£2,000 for home/EU applicants; £2,500 for overseas applicants, towards fees only).
 An additional bursary, The Hodgson Binns grant (£2,500) provides support to a taught postgraduate student studying for an MA in Archaeology (Roman).
 The grant is primarily to support students researching on Hadrian’s Wall and the North of England during the Roman period, but it may also be used for research on Roman Italy, Latin Epigraphy, Roman pottery and the study of Roman burial.

-Please use the Durham University funding database to discover more information on bursaries and studentships: www.durham.ac.uk/postgraduate/finance
+Please use the Durham University funding database to discover more information on bursaries and studentships: https://www.dur.ac.uk/study/pg/finance/funding/bursaries/scholarships/

 Durham Doctoral Studentship (DDS): These prestigious and highly competitive studentships, awarded by the Faculty of Social Sciences and Health, are open to International students in all fields and to Home/EU students in fields not supported by the ESRC.
-The deadline for submission for the 2016-2017 year will be released shortly.
-Applications must be made via the online university application form (https://www.dur.ac.uk/postgraduate/apply/), stating that you wish to be considered for DDS when you are asked how you intend to fund you studies.
-Further information can be found on the DDS web page
+Deadline for application submission for the 2018/19 competition is Friday 22nd February 2019.
+Applications must be made via the online university application form (https://www.dur.ac.uk/postgraduate/study/apply/), stating that you wish to be considered for DDS when you are asked how you intend to fund your studies.

 The awards cover tuition fees and provide a maintenance grant at the RCUK national rate for UK applicants.
 They cover tuition fees only for EU students; institutional funds permitting, however, we also expect to make maintenance awards to EU students.